brave/vault/documentation/Vault-Principles.md

 To summarize:

-* Whenever the browser stores something encrypted in the vault, it encrypts data using the `masterKey` and a one-time initialization vector.
+* Whenever the browser stores something encrypted in the Vault, it encrypts data using the `masterKey` and a one-time initialization vector.
-The `masterKey` is never stored in the vault: only the browser that created the persona
+The `masterKey` is never stored in the Vault: only the browser that created the persona
 -- along with any other browsers that you configure to be authorized -- are able to decrypt the actual value.

-* Whenever the browser stores something in the vault, it uses the `signingPair.privateKey` to generate a signature over a hashed value to allow the vault to determine if the browser is authorized.
+* Whenever the browser stores something in the Vault, it uses the `signingPair.privateKey` to generate a signature over a hashed value to allow the Vault to determine if the browser is authorized.

 ### Creating a Session